oSoWoSo/voidinstall/README.md

 `cd void-sh` <br>
 `sudo sh void.sh`

-This script should be executed as root because it must execute the package manager and copy some configuration files.

 ### Notes

 - This program is not part of Void Linux.
-- This program must be bit more tested for use on production systems.
+- This program must be more tested for use on production systems.